 The international system in the context of China-Russia relations

-The international system usually shifts between multipolarity, bipolarity and unipolarity, and states are the basic units in the shaping of the system.
-At present, the world remains under a unipolar system, formed after the Cold War, in which the U.S. has an absolute power advantage.
+The international system usually shifts between multipolarity, bipolarity and unipolarity, with states being the basic units shaping the system.
+At present, the world remains in a unipolar post-Cold War matrix in which the United States has an absolute power advantage.

-Although Russia is the fastest-declining unit in the international system, its large mineral reserves, veto power in the UN Security Council, 1,600 strategic nuclear warheads and the geographical advantages of territory that spans Eurasia and is adjacent to the Arctic Circle, it is also under system pressure.
+Russia, the fastest-declining unit in the international system, is also under system pressure, despite its large mineral reserves, veto power on the UN Security Council, 1,600 strategic nuclear warheads and the geographical advantages of a territory that spans Eurasia and lies adjacent to the Arctic Circle.
 The pressure reached its peak during the Crimean crisis in 2014 and has continued to this day.
-In a January 2019 report, “The Future of Global Competition and Conflict,” the Pentagon made it clear that Russian activities “profoundly impact and continue to threaten vital aspects of US national interests and security” and that the U.S. needs a comprehensive and effective plan to counter Moscow’s hegemony.
+In a January report entitled “The Future of Global Competition and Conflict,” the Pentagon made it clear that Russian activities “profoundly impact and continue to threaten vital aspects of U.S. national interests and security” and that the U.S. needs a comprehensive and effective plan to counter Moscow’s hegemonic ambitions.

 Strategic significance of an upgraded relationship between China and Russia

-Countries in a unipolar system face varying degrees of pressure until balance is restored.
+Countries in a unipolar system always face varying degrees of pressure until some sort of balance is achieved.
 To avoid and reduce system pressure, China and Russia have found that their only option is to develop a comprehensive strategic partnership.
-China-Russia relations in the new era thus are strategically important in the following aspects:
+China-Russia relations in the new era are strategically important in the following aspects:

-Their respective strategic strengths may now be focused on dealing with system pressure.
+• Their respective strategic strengths can be refocused.
 With an upgraded strategic partnership, rather than an alliance, China and Russia are in a better position to achieve mutual benefits and win-win outcomes on national security.
 China has resolved security problems from the north and northwest, while Russia has resolved those from its Far East.
-With less geopolitical burden, the two may focus their strategic strengths on coping with system pressure.
+With less geopolitical burden, the two are able to focus their strategic strengths on coping with system pressure.

-The digital economy will be further expanded.
-The cooperation in digital technology is now a highlight in China-Russia relations.
-In the case of low Earth orbit satellite communications technology, 83 percent of the satellites are now owned by U.S. companies.
+• The digital economy will be further expanded.
+Cooperation in digital technology is now a highlight of China-Russia relations.
+In the case of low-Earth orbit satellite communications technology, 83 percent of the satellites are now owned by U.S. companies.
 Cooperation on this technology will not only promote the development of the digital economy in China and Russia but also meet the need for broadband access in remote areas and gain them a greater market share in the global digital economy.

-Although further development of China-Russia relations is positive for them both to counter the pressure of the unipolar system, the impact will be limited because there are many asymmetries in their relations, including the following:
+Although further development of China-Russia relations is positive for both in terms of countering the pressure of the unipolar system, the impact will be limited because there are many mismatches in their relationship, including the following:

-Asymmetric positions in strategic competition.
-American perceptions of China and Russia in terms of their competitive positions are changing, with hostility toward China apparently on the rise.
-Secretary of Defense Mark Esper said in Washington on Sept.
-18, in effect, that while Russia remained the biggest national security challenge for the U.S. in the near term, China would be an even bigger long-term challenge.
+• Asymmetric positions in strategic competition.
+American perceptions of China’s and Russia’s competitive positions are changing, with hostility toward China apparently on the rise.
+U.S. Secretary of Defense Mark Esper said in Washington in September, in effect, that while Russia remained the biggest national security challenge for the U.S. in the near term, China would be an even bigger long-term challenge.
 An American scholar even argued that to prevent Beijing and Moscow from ganging up against it, the U.S. should relax tensions with Moscow and concentrate on hitting China.

-Asymmetry in terms of strategic complementarity.
-The Two Centenary Goals of China must be based on wealth accumulation for both the state and the people.
+• Asymmetry in terms of strategic complementarity.
+The China’s two Centenary Goals must be based on wealth accumulation for both the state and the people.
 Unlike its trade with the U.S., China runs a trade deficit with Russia.
 Last year China had a deficit of $56 billion with Russia, while its surplus in trade with the U.S. was $419.53 billion.
 From January to July this year, China recorded a surplus of $198.82 billion in trade with the U.S. Moreover, Russia has only a 2.5 percent share in China’s huge agricultural market.
-However, with a level of agricultural automation far lower than in the U.S., it is very difficult for Russia to maintain agricultural production and supply to China at a stable quantity and quality in light of global warming and frequent extreme weather events.
-Obviously, the benefits of economic cooperation with Russia will not replace those with the U.S.
+However, with a level of agricultural automation far lower than in the U.S., it’s difficult for Russia to maintain agricultural production and supply to China at a stable quantity and quality in light of global warming and frequent extreme weather events.
+Obviously, for China the benefits of economic cooperation with Russia will not replace those of cooperation with the U.S.